 Virtual machines offer several great advantages and allow companies to optimize their resources and function seamlessly.
 Some of their known advantages are:

 A single server with 16 cores and 64 GB RAM is about 20 x 2 x 30 inches and can easily support 30 VMs.
 Organizations can significantly reduce physical hardware and server space with VMs.

 Assets are managed from a central location

 All VMs and hosts in a cluster can be managed from a central location using solutions like Microsoft’s Virtual Machine Manager.
 This gives you high visibility and access to the entire architecture.
 A VM manager consolidates the functionality of a hypervisor and allows managing all VMs from a single location.

 Running multiple VMs on one physical server helps you optimize resources and requires fewer physical servers.
 Finally, the reduced size of the server cluster lowers the utility and energy consumption.

 The time it takes to power on VMs, migrate them between servers, and migrate applications between VMs is much less than physical servers.
 In the event of disaster recovery, you can get services up and running much faster on a backup VM and minimize downtime.

 Scaling up is fast and easy

 Once you set up your IT infrastructure with physical servers, scaling up the architecture is much easier and quicker with VMs.
-When your business needs more machines, you have to spin up new VMs, which happens in seconds.
+When your business needs more machines, you have to spin up new VMs in seconds.
 And when VMs need more processing power, you can easily and quickly increase resource allocation without downtime.

 Running upgrades is straightforward